mariamaradou/restaurant-online/README.md

 Accessing and retrieving data from an SQL database for orders and reservations in an online restaurant chain.

-Created by :  Maria Maradou (me) and Olga Papadea
+Created by :  Maria Maradou (me) and Olina Papadea